af/envalid/README.md

   for development and testing.
 - `desc` - A string that describes the env var.
 - `example` - An example value for the env var.
-- `docs` - A url that leads to more detailed documentation about the env var.
+- `docs` - A URL that leads to more detailed documentation about the env var.

 ## Custom validators